 A guide to the Penis, Average Dick Size, Hard Ons, Foreskin, the Bell End and Frenulum.

-Old Feller, Meat and Two Veg, John Thomas, Anthony are just some of the amusing names that people give to their penises.
-This teaches you about sexual anatomy using the Bish ‘no bullsh*t’ brand.
+This teaches you about penises using the Bish ‘no bullsh*t’ brand.
 So yes of course I’m using the actual terms for things and there are some pictures and drawings too.
 Also this guide can only really teach you some of the basics – you might want to have a look at your own private parts (in private) to compare all this for yourself.

 You probably don’t need me to tell you that penises have two main functions: peeing and cumming.
 A penis needs to be hard in order to cum and it is very very difficult to pee when the penis is really hard.